scalalandio/chimney/docs/source/cookbook/protocol-buffers.rst

     }
   }

-would generate scala code similar to:
+would generate scala code similar to (some parts removed for brevity):

 .. code-block:: scala